-

 Email: ETWashington@yorkcity.orgBACKGROUND

-Edquina Washington, a Democrat, was appointed to York City Council on January 24, 2018 to fill a vacancy and served until the first Monday of January 2020.
-After a successful election bid, Edquina was sworn into office on January 6, 2020 and will serve in this capacity for four years.
+Edquina Washington, a Democrat, was appointed to York City Council on January 24, 2018, to fill a vacancy and served until the first Monday of January 2020.
+After a successful election bid, Edquina was elected to York City Council in January 2020 to serve a four-year term and was again reelected in January 2024 to a four-year term.
 Edquina serves as Chair of the Police & Fire and Economic & Community Development committees of Council and is as a member of the Public Works and Rules and Administrative Code committees.

-With over 10 years of experience in government relations in both state and local government, Edquina has gained varied levels of experience in building strategic partnerships and relationships, nonprofit leadership, advocacy, innovative program development, successful promotional and communication campaigns, fundraising, and community relations.
+With 15 years of experience in government relations in both state and local government, Edquina has amassed varied levels of experience in building strategic partnerships and relationships, nonprofit leadership, advocacy, innovative program development, successful promotional and communication campaigns, fundraising, and community relations.

 During her career as the Director of Community Relations for the City of York, Edquina spearheaded communications and media plans, as well as assisted with the advocacy efforts relative to municipal pension reform, gun control reform, public education policies, and immigration reform, to name a few.